vfarah-if/GitPlayground/README.md

 		```
 4. This is not necessarilly a crud based repository but as the data needs to be seeded from the live site, there is no issues in creating the repository as *CRUD based* for the purpose of reading and writing the data.
 5. Represent the final consumption of the repository within a console based application that can demonstrate:
-	1. The entire count of *AccidentStatistics*, *Vehicles* and *Casualties* within the database.
+	1. The entire count of *AccidentStatistics*, *Vehicles* and *Casualties* within the database, to seed and generate the database if non exists.
-	2. The actual paginated cycling accidents from the *1st of January*.
+	2. The show paginated cycling fatal accidents from the *1st of January 2005* to the *31st of December 2017* displaying the *borough* the accident occured in, the *long date and time* it occured at, some summary information about the pagination a data severity in any format you think will help show to the user what you have achieved through this repository.

 ## API indaba

-This will be used to host a REST based API, if you plan to integrate this with the frontend project.
-If you have the desire to work on other API types, like *GraphQL*, please feel free to do so and remember if you are trying to work with an existing stack, you will need to alter the front end project to work with this alteration.
+This will be used to host a REST based API, if you plan to integrate this with my existing frontend project, you will need to get information from the frontend section about what needs to be set, like CORS and other details.
+If you have the desire to work on other API types, like *GraphQL*, feel free to do so and remember if you are trying to work with an existing stack, you will need to alter the frontend project to work with this aletration.

 ### Business Requirements

 1. V1 API needs to work with the live TFL accident statistics *domain indaba* to host the data as a paginated queryable solution.
-2. V2 API, the architect has given you reign to optmise the existing API by hosting it within your own durable layer, see *Database indaba* for more information.`
+2. V2 API, the architect has given you reign to optmise the existing API by hosting it with your own durable layer, see *Database indaba* for more information.`
-3. Browser caching or any other caching strategy should be in place to optimise user experience.
+3. Caching should be in place to optimise user experience.

-### Technical Requirments for V1
+### Functional Requirments for V1

-1. The base url should be *"http://localhost:9000/"*.
+* The base URL should be *"http://localhost:9000/"*.
-2. The sub url should be *v1/accidents*.
+* The path segment should be *v1/accidents*.
-3. Assuming you are producing a REST API, you should support the *GET* verb.
+* Assuming you are producing a REST API, you should support the *GET* verb.
-4. The URL should support several query params from the URL and none, see defaults for more information:
+* The URL should support several query params from the URL and none, see defaults for more information:
-	1. **accidentStatisticsQuery.from** or **from**: Start Date and if left null will default to the configured maximum year.
+	* **accidentStatisticsQuery.from** or **from**: Start Date and if left null will default to the configured maximum year.
-	2. **accidentStatisticsQuery.to** or **to**: End Date and if left null will default to the end of the configured maximum year.
+	* **accidentStatisticsQuery.to** or **to**: End Date and if left null will default to the end of the configured maximum year.
-	3. **accidentStatisticsQuery.sortBy** or **sortBy** or **orderBy**: Sort by options are : *DateAscending, LocationAscending, DateDescending (default if left null) or LocationDescending*.
+	* **accidentStatisticsQuery.sortBy** or **sortBy** or **orderBy**: Sort by options are : *DateAscending, LocationAscending, DateDescending (default if left null) or LocationDescending*.
-	4. **accidentStatisticsQuery.page** or **page**: Current page from 1 to (n-1) where validation needs to be added for less than 1 and greater than max.
+	* **accidentStatisticsQuery.page** or **page**: Current page from 1 to (n-1) where validation needs to be added for less than 1 and greater than max.
-	5. **accidentStatisticsQuery.pageSize** or **pageSize**: Current page size defaulted to 100 and no greater than a 1000.
+	* **accidentStatisticsQuery.pageSize** or **pageSize**: Current page size defaulted to 100 and no greater than a 1000.
 	```
 	http://localhost:9000/v1/accidents?severity=Fatal&orderBy=LocationDescending&page=1&pageSize=3
 	```
-5. Validate for null filters or any values that should not be assigned
+* Validate for null filters or any values that should not be assigned

-### Technical Requirments for V2
+### Functional Requirments for V2

-1. The base url should be *"http://localhost:9000/"*.
+* The base URL should be *"http://localhost:9000/"*.
-2. The sub url should be *v2/accidents*.
+* The path segment should be *v2/accidents*.
-3. Assuming you are producing a REST API, you should support the *GET* verb.
+* Assuming you are producing a REST API, you should support the *GET* verb.
-4. The URL should support several query params from the URL and none, see defaults for more information:
+* The URL should support several query params from the URL and none, see defaults for more information:
-	1. **accidentStatisticsQuery.from** or **from**: Start Date and if left null will default to the configured maximum year.
+	* **accidentStatisticsQuery.from** or **from**: Start Date and if left null will default to the configured maximum year.
-	2. **accidentStatisticsQuery.to** or **to**: End Date and if left null will default to the end of the configured maximum year.
+	* **accidentStatisticsQuery.to** or **to**: End Date and if left null will default to the end of the configured maximum year.
-	3. **accidentStatisticsQuery.sortBy** or **sortBy** or **orderBy**: Sort by options are : *DateAscending, LocationAscending, BoroughAscending, AccidentStatisticIdAscending, TflIdAscending, DateDescending (default if left null), LocationDescending, BoroughDescending, AccidentStatisticIdDescending,TflIdDescending*.
+	* **accidentStatisticsQuery.sortBy** or **sortBy** or **orderBy**: Sort by options are : *DateAscending, LocationAscending, BoroughAscending, AccidentStatisticIdAscending, TflIdAscending, DateDescending (default if left null), LocationDescending, BoroughDescending, AccidentStatisticIdDescending,TflIdDescending*.
-	4. **accidentStatisticsQuery.page** or **page**: Current page from 1 to (n-1) where validation needs to be added for less than 1 and greater than max.
+	* **accidentStatisticsQuery.page** or **page**: Current page from 1 to (n-1) where validation needs to be added for less than 1 and greater than max.
-	5. **accidentStatisticsQuery.pageSize** or **pageSize**: Current page size defaulted to 100 and no greater than a 1000.
+	* **accidentStatisticsQuery.pageSize** or **pageSize**: Current page size defaulted to 100 and no greater than a 1000.
 	```
 	http://localhost:9000/v2/accidents?severity=Fatal&orderBy=BoroughDescending&page=1&pageSize=3
 	```
-5. Validate for null filters or any values that should not be assigned
+* Validate for null filters or any values that should not be assigned

+### Implementation/Transition Requirments
-1. Recreate the API allowing for options to query the TFL data for the purposes of what you want the data to do.
-You need to use the domain to show data and so any caching or optimisations need to be configured through the Api contract.
+* Recreate the API allowing for options to query the TFL data for the purposes of what you want the data to do.
+You need to use the domain to show data and so any caching or optimisations need to be configured through the API contract.
 Remember this needs to be able to run through a browser or postman so allow for a simple and intuitive user experience.
-2. Create two versions, one that will use the live site data and the second, a complete redesign using the database indaba to build out a service that does what you need efficiently.
-The concept behind doing two versions is firstly it starts you thinking in terms of versioning the API, secondly most times you are not able to redo something, so you create anti-corruption layers or bubble contexts to interact with other layers and if it is slow, you bolster it where you can.
-If you do get a chance to redo it, make sure you learn from history and do it better.
+* Create two versions of the API with the intention of having one use the live site data and the second, a complete redesign using the database indaba to build out a service that does what you need efficiently.
+The concept behind doing two versions is firstly it starts you thinking in terms of versioning the API, secondly most times you are not able to redo something, so you create anti-corruption layers or bubble context to interact with legacy or third party services and if it is slow, you bolster it where you can.

 ## Front-end indaba

-This is a visualisation of the data, creating business reasons for consuming this API.
+* This is a visualisation of the data, creating business reasons for consuming this API.

-1. You may need to create an API to host the query mechanism, see the API indaba for more information.
-2. Create several components allowing different views on the data, like a query component, or a map component or a list component describing the accidents between a certain data by a certain severity.
+* Web solution to be hosted with a browser.
+* This requires all the indabas's above, and if this is the case, you may want to do this outside in starting from the web client and then building each bit of the puzzle as you need it.
+* Create components based on a set of features you feel would help to represent the data in each of the indaba's above.

+### Business Requirements

+* Create a london based map component where a user will be able to see data based on severity, a range of dates and some summary information about the accident visually on the map.
+* Create a list component that describes the accident information in human readable format allowing a user to quickly assimilate what happened.
+* Create a statistical component that allows you to group on multiple bits of information to present general accident statistics possibly using vehicle types, location stats, or any other information you feel will be useful for analysis purposes.
+* Create a query component that will allow both versions to be used side by side exposing ways of seeing visual metrics and data being returned.

-## Study indaba
+## Study, Business or Gist indaba
-Do not look at this if you want to solve this on your own.
+Do not look at this if you want to solve this on your own but if you are interested in understanding or writing about something related to the above scenarios then carry on.
 This is my indaba and will explain roughly how I chose to solve my problem.
+Some of the requirments are missing that may have been applied above and some ideas where exploritory in my code to help me come up with the ideas.
+My naming convention is related to the technology stack rather than the actual domain.

 ### Set up development environments